 Gain Control Out Of This Very Inconvenient Situation

 Even though we don’t have much control over whether or not we get this disease and how contagious the variants are, olfactory changes are normal when we get sick.
 We tend to develop stress and anxiety when things are beyond our control, so why not empower yourself to find the small ways that can reduce the impact of those issues?
 Smell training can be one of the ways to cope throughout this uncontrollable process.
+Try our wellness nasal inhalers as a convenient tool for smell training.
 Pick any 4-5 aromas and begin your training with an open mind, a sense of patience, and the commitment to keep the process up until your smell comes back.
 When one smell comes back add a new one to your routine.
 Muscle memory isn’t just for our bodies, it’s for our brain too!

 Galia, F. (2021, February 23).
 I Help COVID Patients Learn How To Smell Again.
 Here’s What I’ve Seen.
 HUFFPOST UK, from https://www.huffingtonpost.co.uk/entry/smell-training-coronavirus_uk_603445edc5b66da5dba3c094